Definition of PostgreSQL Constraints

 INSERT into EMP_TEST (ID, NAME, SALARY) VALUES (1, 'ABC', 500);

-- Second example salary less than 1000 insertion is not allowed in a table, because we have used check constraints on the salary column.
+- In the second example, a salary less than 1000 insertion is not allowed in a table because we have used check constraints on the salary column.

 Conclusion

-PostgreSQL constraints are very useful to validate data with duplicate and unwanted data from the table.
-We have mainly used not null, primary key, foreign key, check and unique key constraints in PostgreSQL.
-Constrains is most important and useful in PostgreSQL.
+PostgreSQL constraints are beneficial to validate data with duplicate and unwanted data from the table.
+We have mainly used not null, primary key, foreign key, check, and unique key constraints in PostgreSQL.
+Constraints are essential and useful in PostgreSQL.

 Recommended Articles